 There are three main technologies that security camera monitoring systems operate over.
 Analog and HD-CVI both operate over coax cable, and the newest IP network cameras operate over Ethernet cable.

-HD and IP cameras provide a much high-resolution, up to 1080p and even ultra-HD 4K that delivers enhanced image clarity and video footage.
-This makes it possible to zoom in digitally while still retaining the level of quality needed to identify subjects and details like car license plates.
-See our complete guide on choosing the right system.
+HD and IP cameras provide a much high-resolution, up to 1080p, and even ultra-HD 4K that delivers enhanced image clarity and video footage.
+This makes it possible to zoom in digitally while still retaining the level of quality needed to identify subjects and details like license plates.

 Determine Appropriate Camera Placement